A doctor's right to free speech is attacked - so why the silence?

-The Perth GP rejected the claims saying she never claimed to speak on behalf of the profession and warned the board’s actions was an attack on doctors’ free speech.
+The Perth GP rejected the caution saying she never claimed to speak on behalf of the profession and warned the board’s actions were an attack on doctors’ free speech.

 Dr Heather McNamee asks why the main doctors groups have said so little in her defence.